-Below are selected memories from prior performances, in no particular order.
-I’ve had the fortunate privilege of getting to work with diverse teams.
+On occasion, my passion for words and storytelling sometimes takes me into the real world, away from a computer.
+Who would’ve thought? 🙂 Below are selected memories from past performances, in no particular order.
+I’ve had the privilege of getting to work on diverse texts and collaborate with talented teams.

 Cast members: Mariam Albishah, Andrea Boronell, Pablo Bracho, Maria Schenck, Jennifer Wang